Is An Aluminum Trailer Frame Good Or Bad?

 Build Considerations

 Finally, there are some build considerations to address.
-For instance, almost all axle mounting brackets are steel — for leaf spring axles as well as torsion axles.
+For instance, almost all axle mounting brackets are steel – for leaf spring axles as well as torsion axles.
 Same for hitches, tongue jacks, safety chains, etc. While these can bolt-on instead of welding, some pieces need reinforcing at the bolt joints also.
-It’s not usually a big deal, but like the axle story above, it is important.
+This is not usually a big deal, but like the axle story above, the way you do it is important.

 Some quick ways to handle this include welding the axle brackets to steel, then bolting the steel to the aluminum.
 For torsion axles which often bolt-on anyway, it means having more reinforcement at the connection to handle the added stresses of torsion axles.